Lash Growth Cycle

 Factors That Influence the Growth Cycle

-At Lash Affair, I've built our training curriculum around this foundational biology because I believe every artist should be able to explain the growth cycle confidently to their clients.
-It's the difference between being a technician and being a trusted professional.
+At Lash Affair, I built our training curriculum around this foundational biology because I believe every artist should be able to explain the growth cycle confidently to their clients.
+It is the difference between being a technician and being a trusted professional.
+When you can answer "why are my extensions shedding faster than my friend's?" with the actual biology behind it, retention conversations stop being defensive and start being educational.
+That is what keeps clients on a consistent fill schedule for years, not months.

 Leave a comment